kik369/docker-web-interface/README.md

 1. **Start the Frontend:**

+    From the `frontend` directory, run:

     ```bash
     PORT=3002 npm start
     ```

 2. **Start the Backend:**

+    From the root directory, run:

     ```bash
-    gunicorn -b 0.0.0.0:5000 -k eventlet --timeout 120 --worker-class eventlet --workers 1 --reload docker_monitor:app
+    gunicorn -b 0.0.0.0:5000 -k eventlet --timeout 120 --worker-class eventlet --workers 1 --reload backend.docker_monitor:app
     ```

+    This command tells Gunicorn to load the WSGI application from the `backend.docker_monitor` module (instead of just `docker_monitor`), ensuring the `backend` package is correctly imported.

 > 💡 **Tip:** Running the application locally allows for faster feedback and easier debugging.
-Ensure all dependencies are installed in your local environment.
+Ensure that all dependencies are installed in your local environment.

 ## Testing